Hexamail Guard Administration Guide - IP - Greylisting

 You may not wish to delay the email from some servers using greylisting.
 This may be because they are known reputable servers, or

 incapable of correct SMTP retry behaviour.
-If you find you can't receive email from a specific server, even after the block delay, you may wish to whitelist the IP here.
+If you find you can't receive email from a specific server, even after the block delay, you may wish to allowlist the IP here.

 This IP list is in addition to your Always Allowed IPs and the list of Relay IP servers specified in SMTP Server.
 This list specifically allows IPs to bypass greylisting and nothing more.